thenoursehorse/risb/README.md

 There is a Dockerfile and docker-compose.yml inside ./docker/.
 The Dockerfile will pull the TRIQS [docker from the hub](https://hub.docker.com/r/flatironinstitute/triqs) and install risb.
-Using the Docker image will be the same as the instructions for TRIQS (e.g., Jupyter).
+Using the Docker image will be the same as the instructions outlined in TRIQS docker hub.
 To connect to the Jupyter notebook it is

 ```shell
 localhost:8888/?token=put/token/here